Tata 1mg: Services

+Tata 1mg offers speciality care services spanning cancer care, obesity management, and at-home adult vaccination, available across multiple cities in India.
+These services are designed to support patients requiring ongoing therapy management and access to specialty medicines.

 Partnership

+In March 2022, Tata 1mg made a strategic investment in 5C Network for an undisclosed amount.
 In May 2025, Tata 1mg partnered with Unicommerce to enhance its e-commerce efficiency across over 1,000 cities in India.
 The collaboration involved the integration of Unicommerce’s SaaS technology to automate multi-channel order management and warehouse operations.